Do you know why new born babies have a very sensitive skin?

 Benzoyl peroxide and Retinoids applied on acne prone areas often act as irritants as well as have drying, itching and peeling effects on skin.

 These side effects are prominent in disturbed skin barriers.
+When some one says disturbed skin barrier, it means a skin that gets easily irritated.

 Therefore, whether you use OTC acne medications or cosmetic Retinoid serums include pH 5.5 Cleansers in your daily skincare regime.